Testing Immunotherapies in Syngeneic Models

 What is a syngeneic mouse model?

-Syngeneic mouse models, also known as allograft mouse tumor systems, consist of tumor tissues derived from the same genetic background as a given mouse strain.
+Syngeneic mouse models, also known as Allograft mouse tumor systems, consist of tumor tissues derived from the same genetic background as a given mouse strain.
 As the syngeneic mice retain intact immune systems, they are particularly relevant for studies of immunotherapies.
+Examples of uses include cancer therapies targeting immune checkpoint or immune co-stimulatory molecules.

 What is an orthotopic model?